-Actions planned to enhance coordination between public and private housing and social service agencies

-Public Institutions: The City will act as a clearinghouse and facilitator for many of the activities described in the annual action plan.
-As the local unit of government, the City is empowered to apply for and administer certain types of grants.
-Support from the City, expressed as a certification of consistency or some other instrument, may be all that is required for some activities.
+Actions planned to enhance coordination between public and private housing and social service agencies some other instrument, may be all that is required for some activities.
 Other activities will involve the more direct participation of the City for funding, acquisition of land or buildings, or in convening meetings of various agencies to iron out differences or strategies on how to seize opportunities.
 The City will continue to administer the CDBG and HOME programs.